cthing/versionparser/README.md

 ```

 ### Building
 The libray is compiled for Java 17.
-Set the `JAVA_HOME` environment variable or the `org.gradle.java.home` property
-to point to a JDK 17 installation.
+If a Java 17 toolchain is not available, one will be downloaded.

 Gradle is used to build the library:
 ```